codewithrajranjan/coding-interview-prepration/tree/binarySearchTree/questions.md

 ## Check if a tree is BST or not

-Do a pre order traversal of the tree and check that the output is sorted in ascending order.
-If yes then the tree is sorted.
+- Do a in order traversal of the tree and store the node data in an arraylist
+- if the array list is sorted and ascending then the given tree is BST